-Procurement and Accounts Payable are often viewed as less attractive areas for organizations to focus on improving in comparison to an area like marketing.
-Because of this, a lot of organizations are not realizing the benefits of procurement and AP working together towards a common goal.
+Procurement and Accounts Payable are often viewed as less attractive areas for organizations to focus on improving, compared to an area like marketing.
+Because of this, a lot of organizations are not achieving the benefits of procurement and AP working together towards a common goal.

 As two separate functions working in their own silos, procurement and AP are individually moving the dial in a positive direction when it comes to saving costs and improving process efficiencies.
-However, these improvements are minimal in comparison to the opportunities that present themselves through true alignment.
+However, these improvements are minimal compared to the opportunities from true alignment.

 Benefits of Procurement and Accounts Payable Alignment